The Marsden body composition scales range offer a number of measurements to provide a complete picture of body health, in even greater detail.

 The average woman can expect to have a BMR between 1,200-1,600 calories a day, whereas a man can expect a BMR between 1,600-2,000 calories a day.

 The Total Energy Expenditure is calculated for a normal day without significant activity.
 However, this is not exact and should not be viewed as such; actual energy expenditure will vary depending on a person’s Physical Activity Level (PAL) and their BMR.

 Body Fat Mass (BFM)

-Some body fat is classified ‘essential fat’ - which the body needs to function, and keep organs warm.
+Some body fat is classified as ‘essential fat’ - which the body needs to function and keep organs warm.
 Therefore a very low Fat Mass reading can be dangerous.

 Calories or energy in the body come from what we eat and drink.
 Energy is burned from physical activity, but if you consume more than you burn excess calories are stored in fat cells, culminating in excess body fat.
 Too much body fat can damage long-term health.

 Where Body Fat Mass is the total mass of the fat in the body, Fat Free Mass is everything else: including bones, muscle and water.